Clarence Hatzfeld: Early life

 In 1913, Chicago's Irving Park District hired Hatzfeld & Knox to design the Independence Park field house.
 This represented the first of approximately twenty park buildings that Hatzfeld produced in Chicago.
 The building "conveys a strong feeling of classicism through its monumentality, symmetrical layout and broad arched openings.
 A sense of the Prairie style is also expressed through its long horizontal outer wings, broad tiled roofs with bracketed overhanging eaves, rich brick pattern-work, and large shallow concrete urns that were originally located at both entrances to the building."
 It combined features of earlier field houses that were meant to provide services to poor immigrant neighborhoods and those of private athletic clubs.
 For instance, it had a branch of the Chicago Public Library and an indoor swimming pool.
 Between the late 1920s and mid 1930s, Hatzfeld designed many other field houses including those in: Athletic Field, Avondale, Gladstone, Kilbourn, Thomas Jefferson, Hollywood Park, Indian Boundary, Gladstone, Green Briar, Euguene Field, Portage, Paul Revere, and River Parks.
 Hatzfeld & Knox dissolved in 1915.

 Along with park field houses, Masonic Temples also became one of Hatzfeld's specialties.
 "These tended to be large brick structures with heavy rectangular massing and well-detail facades."
 For many of such lodges, Hatzfeld created fanciful interiors, often relying on specific themes for each room.
 For instance, his 1921 Logan Square Masonic Temple (now the Armitage Baptist Church) originally had a Pompeian Ball Room, American Hall, Ionian Lounge, Norman Hall, and the Egyptian Ball Room.
-Hatzfeld's Masonic Temples include the Des Plaines Masonic Hall (now Stage One Theatre), and the South Side Masonic Temple, and Myrtle Masonic Temple (now Korean Bethel Presbyterian Church) which are both extant in Chicago.
+Hatzfeld's Masonic Temples include the Des Plaines Masonic Hall (now Stage One Theatre), and the South Side Masonic Temple as well as the Myrtle Masonic Temple (now Korean Bethel Presbyterian Church), both of which are extant in Chicago.
 In addition to these projects, Hatzfeld also designed the Immel State Bank at 2800 W Belmont Ave.